dhruva-vijai/neuralnetwork_PES/README.md

 2) energytest.py generates the 14*14 grid of DFT energies for the different formaldehyde structures to train the ML model

-3) ModifiedNet.py uses TensorFlow to train an ML model on the DFT grid by using keras-tuner to recursively improve on the model MSE and train the best possible model and                        visualise the PES in MatPlotLib (possible for a 2D PES)
+3) ModifiedNet.py uses TensorFlow to train an ML model on the DFT grid by using keras-tuner to recursively improve on the model MSE and train the best possible model and                        visualise the PES in MatPlotLib (possible for a 2D PES) - Old Model

+4) ideal.py uses TensorFlow to train an ML model on the DFT grid with a handpicked model architecture and hyperparameters

 ## Sample Graphs with Different Models